coolony/kiwi/README.md

 ### {{include}}

 Used for composition of templates.
-Loads a nested template from disk and renders it within the rendered output of the parent template.
+It renders a nested template within the rendered output of the current template.

+#### Loading nested template from disk

 ```
 // foo.kiwi